Here Be Dragons Episode 2

 One glance down had been enough, a big mistake, and one he would not make again.

 With no moorings available, three metres was as close as the pilot dared hold the airship in these blustery conditions.
 Any closer, a sudden blast might dash the vessel into the rock face.
-Seen from the hatch, the mountain bobbed and shifted nearer and further in the fight between the temperamental gusts and the pilot’s struggle to keep her craft in position.
+Seen from the hatch, the mountain bobbed and shifted, up and down, nearer and further, in the fight between the temperamental gusts of the thin air and the pilot’s struggle to keep her craft in position.

 A wooden gangplank, formerly the cabin floor, telescoped out of the airship like an extended ladder.
-The co-pilot had locked one end onto the hatch’s lower rim but left the other unsecured on the ledge, allowing it to slide as the craft bucked.
-Noise assaulted Prentyze through the hatchway: the shifting ledge rasped at the plank’s underside, the damaged lift crystals varied pitch in a broken, buzzing whine and over it all the wind made squally blasts and moans.
+The co-pilot had locked one end to the hatch’s lower rim, but the end slid and rasped on the stony surface as the craft bucked.
+Wood ground against stone, the damaged lift crystals’ discordant, buzzing whines varied in pitch, and, over it all, the wind squalled and moaned.

 No, he wouldn’t look down again.
 Not at that frightening drop.

-A theatrical throat-clearing behind reminded him of the co-pilot’s proximity.
-“Sir, if you’d be so good as to disembark, we can drop the ship back to safety.”
+A theatrical throat-clearing behind reminded him of the co-pilot’s close proximity.
+“Sire, if you’d be so good as to disembark, we can drop the ship back to safety.”

 He would not condescend to pay her any regard.
-The gangplank, though he could not examine it, claimed all his attention anyway.
-“Why aren’t there any railings?”
+The gangplank, though he could do no more than glance at it, claimed all his attention.
+Waving the flask, he gestured outside.
+“Why aren’t there any railings? … Oh.”

-Oh.
-That was a stupid question — he knew it the moment it left his lips.
-Serving also as the floor between the bench seats, there was no room under their legs for railings.
+Oh indeed.
+It was a stupid question.
+Serving also as the floor between the bench seats, there had been no room under their legs for hand-height railings.

 What?
 Was that a joke?
 Was she making fun of him?

-“In any case, sir, one hand is holding your drink and the other is nursing your hang … er, altitude headache.
-You’d need three hands for a railing.”
+“In any case, sire, with one hand holding your drink and the other nursing your hang … er … altitude headache, you’d need a third hand for a railing.”

+Hangover?
 The cheek of the woman!
-It would demean him to argue the point, so he dropped the matter.
+But it would demean him to argue the point, so he dropped the matter.
 It was better to let her think there was alcohol in the flask than to be seen arguing with staff.

 She was correct in one thing: he would have to cross over the … to the ledge sooner or later.
-He moved forward, her presence and polite disdain propelling him to the hatchway.
-He mounted the fixed end of the gangplank and teetered there, uncertain of his footing on the first of the many cleats which crossed the varnished wood for better traction.
+He inched forward, her presence and polite disdain propelling him to the hatchway.
+He mounted the fixed end of the gangplank and teetered there, gripping the frame one-handed, uncertain of his footing on the first of many cleats which crossed the varnished wood.

 The air was freezing cold on his face.